At a glance

 One of the greatest things about this volunteer project is the fact that you will be able to join in the fun!

-As a football enthusiast yourself, you are likely to be drawn into local games in the evenings or over weekends.
+As a soccer enthusiast yourself, you are likely to be drawn into local games in the evenings or over weekends.
 This will give you a great opportunity to immerse yourself in the local style of soccer and offer better advice to your team.

 Accompany coaches and players to professional games